Dylan2432/S24_Team3_EV_Motorcycle_Chassis_Dynamometer/Documentation/Signoffs/Power Supply.md

 1. This value is based off adding 150% of 125% of the FLA to 125% of the FLA of 5.9.
 There is risk of damanging the motor if this value is exceeded.
 2. It must be able change the voltage or current from the user interface.
 This will increase safety as the user is further away from high amperage of the buck converter.
 3. This is the max amount of current that will go through the inductor, diode, and MOSFET.
 This value wil be further disccussed in the analysis portion.
-4. One example that must be folowed is XXX ampacity chart to ensure proper wiring for the amount of current in the circuit
+4. One example that must be folowed is NEC 310-16 ampacity chart to ensure proper wiring for the amount of current in the circuit

 ## Schematics ##
 ![image](https://github.com/user-attachments/assets/fbb07980-043c-487d-84ad-926ddbfc3433)